Sean Friedman

 Competency and Scope of Practice

-I am trained to diagnose, assess, and treat across the range of mental health disorders as well as difficulties and problems that are subclinical.
-My professional interest however extends beyond the treatment of pathology and my training was orientated to possibilities of living fully with the range of feelings and challenges that are inevitable aspects of life.I work across existential and pragmatic issues with both chronic and acute forms of anxiety, depression, and trauma sequela.Although I do work with transient psychotic and other states, I work best with people who are generally able to function without frequent periods of hospitalisation.Similarly, disabling forms of schizophrenia, life-threatening eating disorders, and severe and dangerous addictions are best addressed by professionals in collaboration who specialise in these areas.
+I am trained to diagnose, assess, and treat a wide range of mental health disorders, as well as subclinical difficulties and challenges.
+However, my professional interest extends beyond treating pathology.
+My training is oriented towards helping individuals live more fully within the range of feelings and challenges that are inevitable aspects of life.I work with both chronic and acute forms of anxiety, depression, and trauma sequela, addressing both existential and pragmatic issues.While I do work with transient psychotic states and other similar conditions, I tend to work best with individuals who are generally able to function without frequent hospitalizations.Similarly, disabling forms of schizophrenia, life-threatening eating disorders, and severe, dangerous addictions are best addressed by professionals who specialize in these areas, often in collaboration with a team.

 Approach